 On January 23, 2013, the Bronx County District Attorney’s Office agreed that the motion should be granted.
 The convictions were vacated and Ayers, Cosme and Perez were released from prison.
 On September 20, 2013, the prosecution dismissed the charges.

 Federal civil rights lawsuits were filed in 2014 on behalf of Ayers, Glisson, Perez, Watkins and Cosme.
 The lawsuits were settled for $8 million each in April 2016.
-Ayers, Watkins and Glission subsequently filed claims for compensation in the New York Court of Claims.
+Ayers, Watkins, Perez, and Glisson subsequently filed claims for compensation in the New York Court of Claims.
 Each received $3,890,000 in settlements.

 – Maurice Possley